Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Experts

-Andreas Wanke worked from 1990-2001 as a political scientist at the Environmental Policy Research Centre (Forschungszentrum für Umweltpolitik) at Freie Universität Berlin.
-Since 2001 he has been working as coordinator for energy and environmental management of the university.
-Since 2015 he is head of the Sustainability and Energy Management Unit, which manages and implements the university´s commitment to sustainability in research, teaching and on campus.
+Andreas Wanke worked as a political scientist at the Environmental Policy Research Centre (Forschungszentrum für Umweltpolitik) at Freie Universität Berlin from 1990 to 2001.
+Since 2001, he has served as coordinator for energy and environmental management at the university.
+Since 2015, he has been head of the Sustainability and Energy Management Unit, which manages and implements the university´s commitment to sustainability in research, teaching, and on campus.
 The unit is assigned directly to the Executive Board of FU Berlin.

 Talk and discussion